Finance and Investment MSc

 About the Course

-This course is designed to be a specialised degree course focusing on security/portfolio investment decision making.
-It is structured around the syllabus of the Chartered Financial Analysts Institute.
-The emphasis of the course is on issues related to investment in capital markets, such as investment strategies, the evaluation of investment performance, and the use of financial statement information in evaluating company performance.
+This Finance and Investment Masters programme is a specialised postgraduate degree course focusing on security/portfolio investment decision making.
+As such, it is structured around the syllabus of the Chartered Financial Analysts Institute.
+The emphasis of this postgraduate course is on issues related to investment in capital markets, such as investment strategies, the evaluation of investment performance, and the use of financial statement information in evaluating company performance.
 The MSc in Finance and Investment at Brunel provides a systematic understanding of the techniques of modelling financial decisions, the valuation of investments and pricing securities using data from a range of different markets.

-The course will allow students whose career choices are likely to lie with financial institutions or in financial management to develop the relevant analytical tools and techniques necessary for such a career.
-The course should also be of interest to applicants who are already practitioners in the financial field.
+This postgraduate degree will allow students whose career choices are likely to lie with financial institutions or in financial management to develop the relevant analytical tools and techniques necessary for such a career.
+The Finance and Investment MSc should also be of interest to applicants who are already practitioners in the financial field.
 The aim of this course is to produce graduates with an advanced knowledge and understanding of corporate finance, financial markets, financial institutions and securities.

 Tel +44 (0)1895 265285